JonathanGrossmanITC/first_steps_01_getting_started/README.md

 # Getting Started

+Welcome to the first lesson!
+In this lesson, you are going to focus on getting started as a developer.
+Being a developer requires more than just writing code.
+You'll need to learn how the web works, where to write your code, where to find answers, and so much more.

-In this lesson, we will cover:
+In this lesson, to get you started, you will learn:

-Hour 1: Course Intro and How the Web Works
+- Hour 1: Course Intro and How the Web Works
-Hour 2: Code Editors and Project Folder Structure
+- Hour 2: Code Editors and Project Folder Structure
-Hour 3: Intro to HTML
+- Hour 3: Intro to HTML

+Below is an outline of the topics you learn about in the live session.
+After the session, you can use this material as a resource for guided self-learning.
+The outline and links within it serve as a roadmap or learning path for gaining repitition with the material that you learn in the live session.

+Also included in this repository is some of the code that you see in the live session.
+After class, you can review the code, modify it for your own projects, and save it as a template for use later.

 ## Hour 1: Course Intro and How the Web Works

   ### Course Intro (see course info repo)

+  In the Google Classroom, you should find a link to the course information.
+Please review it carefully for information about this First Steps Program.

   ### How the Web Works

   - Browser
     -- [Domain name](https://en.wikipedia.org/wiki/Domain_name)
     -- [Hosting Provider IP Address](https://en.wikipedia.org/wiki/IP_address)